hjlllll/Functionalgrasp/Grasptype-brunch/README.md

           python map_to_shadow.py

-* We design a simple MLP network to obtain the dexterous angles :
+* We design a simple MLP network to obtain the dexterous angles, the dexterous hand grasp 33 taxonomy is in Functionalgrasp/result_xml/3grasptype :

           python train_ik_model.py